C-BJ/awesome-zig/README.md

 **Thanks to all the project authors and others who made this project possible.**

 **Note🗒️An project may also be a development tool, application, library or other category, but it will only appear once in this guide.**

-** Will be added in front of applications or libraries with more than 500 Star**

 ## Table Of Contents